NateEag/nateeag.com/drafts/media/list.md

 the horror/gore/nightmare tension stripe of horror that I can't stand.

+## Jojo Rabbit

+A Taika Waititi film about a young German boy in WWII who has Hitler as an imaginary friend, then discovers that his mother is hiding a Jewish girl in their attic.

+My impression is that it's a bittersweet tearjerker comedy, but I may be misunderstanding.

+Recommended to me by Matt Guest.

 ## The Free Design

 Acapella group from the 60s / 70s that did a lovely little number called "Love